anywhereiromy/book-task/README.md

 Tickets usually contain a user story like below:

 As a user,
-I want to be able to retrieve names of books based on genre So that I can visualise my options
+I want to be able to retrieve names of books based on genre, So that I can visualise my options

 We want to write some tests for a new function.
 The tests should check the function achieves the following goals: